Let's do a little bit of math...

 To put it simply, a social media strategy is the direction you're heading.

-While social media plan is how you’re going to get there.
+While a social media plan is how you’re going to get there.

 Social media plan outlines your goals on social media and how it will support your overall marketing strategy.